 We have created a sensory guide that helps understand what you may experience during Welcome Week, including the number of people at events, lights, sounds, and more.

-At this point in time, Welcome Week 2023 is designed to be a fully in-person experience.
+Welcome Week 2023 is designed to be a fully in-person experience.
 New students should plan to participate in Welcome Week, on campus, from August 30 to September 4, 2023.
 We understand that the pandemic is an ever-changing, ongoing situation, so as University of Minnesota, State, and Federal guidelines are updated in regards to Covid-19 response, we will adjust the Welcome Week program.
 We will keep all new students informed as any changes are made.
 Welcome Week is a critical component in each students’ transition; it is full of useful content, and a fantastic opportunity to make friends and become acclimated to campus as you are beginning your time at U of M Twin Cities.